-Sunny golden beets are centre stage for this brightly coloured, delicious salad that is packed full of immunity-boosting vitamins.
+Have you tried the sweet, tantalising flavour of roasted beets?
+If not then you are going to love them in our Golden Beet Salad!
+Sunny golden beets are the centre stage for this brightly coloured, delicious salad that is packed full of immunity-boosting vitamins.

-Greens - we have used baby spinach but you can also try finely shredded silverbeet or chard, massaged kale, peppery rocket (arugula) or even a spring/mesclun mix instead.
+- Greens - we have used baby spinach but you can also try finely shredded silverbeet or massaged kale, peppery rocket (arugula) or even a spring/mesclun mix instead.

-The dressing if you are looking for a simpler alternative try drizzling some balsamic glaze on top instead.
-But, this is just such a great dressing that you can easily be made in advance and kept it in a sealed container in the fridge.
+- The dressing - if you are looking for a simpler alternative try drizzling some balsamic glaze on top instead.
+But, this is just such a great dressing that can easily be made in advance and kept it in a sealed container in the fridge.

 STEP 1 - PREPARE & ROAST BEETS

 - Preheat your oven 220°C 425°F. Place a piece of baking paper on your chopping board to prevent it from staining.

 - Trim the root end and the leaves from your beets do not throw them away if they are fresh and unmarked they make a great salad on their own (details in the tips section above).